How to build a successful agile enterprise

 What to focus on to foster an agile culture

 - Skills and capabilities

-In an agile enterprise everyone needs to get used to either being a great coach or being great at being coached.
-For leaders to enable people to self manage and act autonomously, they need to adopt this different focus and style.
-The role of the agile coach is also invaluable in an agile enterprise, as they are able to look at the system from the outside in and more easily spot what isn’t working and advise on how to improve.
+In an agile enterprise, everyone needs to get used to either being a great coach or being great at being coached.
+For leaders to enable people to self-manage and act autonomously, they need to adopt this different focus and style.
+The role of the agile coach is also invaluable in an agile enterprise, as they are able to look at the system from the outside in and more easily spot what isn’t working, advising on how to improve.

 To many people agile is about the implementation of a new methodology or process.
 By putting in place weekly sprints, managing a product backlog, holding sprint planning meetings and daily standups, “we are now agile”.
 This has been taken even further with the implementation of heavyweight frameworks such as SAFe.
 This is at odds with the first statement of the agile manifesto: “Individuals and interactions over process and tools”.